The Gay Therapy Center

 For example, you might be more comfortable with a therapist of a certain gender.
 Or you might want someone close to your own generation.
 Maybe you may want a therapist who is more confrontive or one who is especially gentle?
 We’ll help you figure all that out.

 There are only two of us who make the matches.
-There’s me, Adam Blum, MFT, the psychotherapist who founded the Gay Therapy Center, and Nika Ayat, AMFT, our Intake Coordinator and soon-to-be-licensed psychotherapist.
+There’s me, Adam Blum, MFT, the psychotherapist who founded the Gay Therapy Center, and Lorene Charles, AMFT, our Client Intake Coordinator and soon-to-be-licensed psychotherapist.
 We know each of our therapists well and who works best with which types of clients.

 All of our therapists are licensed with an average of 10 years of experience.
 Other practices often work with pre-licensed therapists who are just learning how to be good at this work.
 We believe that experience makes a big difference and that therapists get better as they gain more years of working with clients.